-BEEF, WINSLOW.
-Will farms alongside his father in Winslow, Buckinghamshire; across 200 acres of grassland, they have 250 pedigree Aberdeen Angus cattle - the Winslow herd.
+BEEF, BUCKINGHAMSHIRE: Will farms alongside his father in Winslow, Buckinghamshire; across 200 acres of grassland, they have 250 pedigree Aberdeen Angus cattle - the Winslow herd.
 They regularly sell breeding stock into Europe and bulls into the commercial market.
 Aside from this, Will also runs a livestock transport and marketing company, covering over 155,342 miles a year and marketing around 8,000 sheep annually, he also recently delivered cows to Jeremy Clarkson.

 As a second generation farmer he feels lucky to have grown up on the farm.
 He has a keen interest in livestock and enjoyed stock judging with the Young Farmers’ Club.
 He has also been involved in showing his own cattle as well as his uncle’s Holsteins.